whitep4nth3r/html-css-fundamentals/README.md

 #### What is a tag in HTML?

 A tag in HTML describes the content that lives inside it to a browser.
-A tag name is is written inside angled brackets `< >`.
+A tag name is written inside angled brackets `< >`.
 There are many different tags that exist in HTML to describe the content of the page.
 For example, a `<p>` tag describes a paragraph, a `<section>` tag describes a section, an `<li>` tag describes a list item, a `<label>` describes a form input label, and so on.

 ```html
 <section>